AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp2.md

 - All condition groups are lost and the conditions become flattened on updating the conditions from the folder profile.
 (23526)
 - Changing the header rows value for a table in the **Content properties** panel does not apply the updated value.
 (23213)
-- When adding new topic files in DITA map using **Topic reference** option on the layout view, it shows a broken link.
+- When adding new topic references in DITA map using **Topic reference** element dialog in the layout view, the added references are shown as broken link.
 (22859)
-- When adding topics using **Topic reference** option, the selected topics are inserted in reverse order.
+- When adding topics in DITA map using **Topic reference** element dialog in the author view, the selected topics are inserted in reverse order of being selected.
 (22858)
-- If an external link contains a UUID pattern, it breaks the link.
-(22574)

 ## Publishing

-- An endless in-progress screen with no error message is shown when some articles are published on Salesforce.
+- Publishing to Salesforce fails when content contains non breaking spaces.
 (23664)
-- The `xref` does not retain the relative link even when the **scope** of link is set to **external**.
+- The `xref` converts to relative link even when the **scope** of link is set to **external**.
 (23059)
 - For topics having errors like broken links, the Salesforce publishing fails and progress bar is shown indefinitely.
 (22985)
 - Native PDF generation fails for content with **chunk** attribute set to **to-content**.
 (21772)
+- If an external link contains a UUID, it goes in post processing and converts the external link to UUID link thereby breaking the link on web editor and also on the publishing sites.
+(22574)
+- When choosing **Edit properties**, the baseline dialog does not show the previously saved criteria for dynamic baseline.
+(23964)

 ## Translation

-- During translation, moving a topic in the source path (en_us) to a different folder results in broken references in the target locale.
+- During latest translation (for non-UUID), moving a topic in the source path to a different folder results in broken references in the target locale.
 (24152)